SeeSharpSi/ai_story_time/README.md

-# Story AI 🤖✍️
+# Fable Mind 🤖✍️

-**Story AI is an interactive, text-based adventure game powered by Google's Gemini API.** Players craft a unique story by responding to AI-generated scenarios, with their choices directly shaping the narrative, the items they discover, and the world they explore.
+**Fable Mind is an interactive, text-based adventure game powered by Google's Gemini API.** Players craft a unique story by responding to AI-generated scenarios, with their choices directly shaping the narrative, the items they discover, and the world they explore.

 ---